 As we just discussed, the weathering of rocks is one of the main actions propelling the rock cycle.
-Weathering falls under the climate category of soil formation, and can occur in two ways, by mechanical force or by chemical reactions.
+Weathering falls under the climate category of soil formation, and can occur in two ways: (1) by mechanical force or (2) by chemical reactions.

 The mechanical weathering of rocks is the physical degradation into smaller and smaller fragments.
 Chemical weathering on the other hand, uses chemical reactions to alter a rocks composition and physical characteristics.
 Other climate factors in soil formation include temperature, rainfall and moisture, and the leaching of water.

-The position of the soil on the landscape is also directly related to its formation.
+The position of the soil on the landscape also directly relates to its formation.
 Other topographical factors include slope, elevation, water movement, and soil drainage.
-For example, a soil being formed at a great elevation with a steep slope, will be a much drier soil than a soil being formed in a valley basin.
+For example, soil forming at a great elevation with a steep slope, will be a much drier soil than a soil forming in a valley basin.

 All living organisms influence the materials they reside within.
-The organisms living in soil are so intricately connected, that they are collectively known as the “soil food web”.
-These organisms can physically alter the soil, like a mole churning up soil as it moves, or they can chemically alter the soil, like bacteria changing the acidity of the soil through microbial activities.
+The organisms living in soil connect so intricately that they are collectively known as the “soil food web”.
+These organisms can physically alter the soil, like a mole churning up soil as it moves.
+Or they can chemically alter the soil, like bacteria changing the acidity of the soil through microbial activities.

-Earthworms are especially useful in the formation of soil, as they both mix up the soil as they move, aggregate the soil through their secretions, and concentrate nutrients in the soil that they eat.
+Earthworms are especially useful in the formation of soil.
+They mix up the soil as they move, aggregate the soil through their secretions, and concentrate nutrients in the soil that they eat.

-The formation of soil also depends greatly on the material from which the soil is formed.
+The formation of soil also depends greatly on the material from which the soil comes.
 Soils take on the characteristics of their parent material.
 Take black sand beaches for example, where the unusual black sand is derived from its dark, volcanic rock parent material.

 The formation of soils is a gradual process that takes many years (hundreds to thousands of years for a mere centimetre).
-As time progresses, soil characteristics change due to the addition of organic matter, moisture, and other environmental factors.
+Over time, soil characteristics change due to the addition of organic matter, moisture, and other environmental factors.

 Each soil has had its own history.
 Like a river, a mountain, a forest, or any natural thing, its present condition is due to the influences of many things and events of the past.